Gepp History, Family Crest & Coats of Arms

 The surname Gepp was first found in Staffordshire where Robert Geffreysone was listed in the Assize Rolls for 1344.
 In Yorkshire, we found Alice Geffrason there in 1488 and John Jeffrason was listed as a Freeman of York in 1528.

 Early History of the Gepp family

-Another 235 words (17 lines of text) covering the years 1821, 1720, 1691, 1720 and 1797 are included under the topic Early Gepp History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gepp research.
+Another 118 words (8 lines of text) covering the years 1821, 1720, 1691, 1720 and 1797 are included under the topic Early Gepp History in all our PDF Extended History products and printed products wherever possible.

 Gepp Spelling Variations

 Although there are not an extremely large number Welsh surnames, there are an inordinately large number of spelling variations of those surnames.
 This variety of spellings began almost immediately after the acceptance of surnames within Welsh society.
 As time progressed, these old Brythonic names were eventually were recorded in English.
 This process was problematic in that many of the highly inflected sounds of the native language of Wales could not be properly captured in English.
 Some families, however, did decide to modify their own names to indicate a branch loyalty within the family, a religious adherence, or even a patriotic affiliation.
 The name Gepp has seen various spelling variations: Jeffers, Jefferson, Jeffson, Jephson and others.